Quasigeodesic languages are not context-free in some non-hyperbolic groups: Nilpotent groups

 so for any fixed $(\lambda,\epsilon)$, by taking $n$ large enough, we can show that $L$ contains a word that is not $(\lambda,\epsilon)$-quasigeodesic. \end{proof}

 \begin{corollary} Let $G$ be a group of polynomial growth, with context-free rational quasigeodesic languages.
-Then $G$ is virtually cyclic. \end{corollary} \begin{proof} Note that \Cref{thm:nilpotent} extends to non-virtually-cylic \emph{virtually} nilpotent groups by \Cref{thm:inherit}.
-Then the corollary follows by taking the contrapositive of \Cref{thm:nilpotent}, and applying Gromov's theorem on polynomial growth \cite{Gromov1981}. \end{proof} The hyperbolic nilpotent groups are exactly the virtually cyclic ones, so the $\Q$\textbf{CF} property is a characterization of hyperbolicity at least within the class of polynomial growth groups.
+Then $G$ is virtually cyclic. \end{corollary} \begin{proof} Note that \thmref{thm:nilpotent} extends to non-virtually-cyclic \emph{virtually} nilpotent groups by \thmref{thm:inherit}.
+Then the corollary follows by taking the contrapositive of \thmref{thm:nilpotent}, and applying Gromov's theorem on polynomial growth \cite{Gromov1981}. \end{proof} The hyperbolic nilpotent groups are exactly the virtually cyclic ones, so the $\Q$\textbf{CF} property is a characterization of hyperbolicity at least within the class of polynomial growth groups.